 The New Zealand Registered Architects Board

-use the title "Registered Architect"; or
+use the title "registered architect"; or

 describe him or herself as an "architect" when providing building design services.

-Other persons may design buildings, but they may not call themselves “Registered Architects” or “architects”.
+Other persons may design buildings, but they may not call themselves “registered architects” or “architects”.

 reviews the competence of architects every five years and decides whether to continue their registration

-The NZRAB Board members are appointed by the Governor General on the advice of the Minister for Building and Construction.
-Half the Board members are nominated to the Minister by the New Zealand Institute of Architects Inc. The Board typically meets four times a year face-to-face, but it also makes decisions by email and conference call which are deemed to be Board meetings.
+The NZRAB Board members are appointed by the Minister for Building and Construction.
+Up to four Board members are nominated to the Minister by Te Kāhui Whaihanga New Zealand Institute of Architects (NZIA).
+The Board meets regularly, and can also pass unanimous resolutions in writing.
 Board minutes are made public.